-Boca Raton – Vicky and Buddy
+Boca Raton – The Seed

 While exploring Palm Beach County, we came across The Seed in Boca Raton.
 It’s Boca’s first specialty coffee shop and juice bar, and they pride themselves in having the best and freshest beans and produce.
 Inside, visitors will find tables and benches, perfect for chatting with friends or getting some work done on your computer.

 Having a friendly staff is also one of their top priorities, and during our visit we were greeted with a warm and friendly smile.
 Afterwards, we sipped our latte slowly and sat back as we watched people come and go.
 It certainly is a popular place!
 With juices crafted from locally sourced organic fruits and vegetables and coffee made from beans that meet the most elite standards, it’s easy to see why!

 Crystal River might be best known for its manatees, but it also has some great eateries.
 Located right on Crystal River’s popular North Citrus Avenue, you’ll find Cattle Dog Roasters, one of the most unique coffee shops in Florida.
 It’s named after the original owner’s beloved Blue Heeler cattle dog.